emwap/stream-paper/paper.md

 # Acknowledgements

-This research was funded by the Swedish Foundation for Strategic Research (in the RAWFP project).
+This research was funded by the Swedish Foundation for Strategic Research (in the RAWFP project) and the Swedish Research Council.

 # References